How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Because no modifications have been done to the radios or PC they are indeed FCC Part 15 compliant.
 If they were integrated into an enclosure with a different antenna setup then the system might technically not be considered FCC-certified but with this node design there's no need for any such changes.

-The node I have detailed here is intended for personal use, not as a repeater or for commercial use.
+This node design is intended for personal use, not as a repeater or for commercial use.
 There are big differences between cross-band full-duplex, full-duplex (on a single band), and a repeater.
 Cross-band full-duplex is easy to do with HTs going as far back as the Yaesu FT-727, which I believe was the first ham HT that supported cross-band full-duplex (I bought one new in 1987).
 Any claim that Chinese HTs should be not used in a cross-band full-duplex application would be a baseless overgeneralization.
 I don't doubt that $500+ commercial radios would probably give even better RF performance, and if anyone wants to spend $500-1,000+ on a node instead of $150 I would not discourage them from doing so, but in achieving excellent, reliable performance at a very low cost, the RT85's deliver.

 It also appears that nearly all the Chinese HTs are now FCC-certified.
 A web search for the model number and "FCC ID" will turn up lots of info, test reports, etc. These radios are not as nice as a top-of-the-line Icom or Kenwood, but that is to be expected because it wouldn't make sense to spend $100's on a node radio that will be used on one frequency and only provide the most basic functionality.
 Pretty much any of the newer Chinese HTs should therefore work well as basic node radios.
-The Baofeng UV-82 look very similar to the RT85s and are available for as little as $24 ea., and have been used in other node designs.
+The Baofeng UV-82 look very similar to the RT85s and are available for as little as $20, and have been used in other node designs.

 Audio Quality Notes